Brady Aiken: 2014 Major League Baseball draft

 The third player involved in the Aiken fallout was Mac Marshall, the 21st-round pick of the Astros, a high school pitcher from Georgia.
 Marshall was one of the top prospects in the draft who only fell as far as he did because of his monetary demands and the difficulty MLB teams perceived in signing him.
-He, too, wanted a $1.5 million signing bonus, but with the Astros out of bonus pool money and not willing to incur any penalties, they opted not to offer Marshall what he was seeking.
+He, too, wanted a $1.5 million signing bonus, but with the Astros out of bonus pool money and not willing to foreshadow any penalties, they opted not to offer Marshall what he was seeking.

 Aiken became the first number one overall draft pick not to sign since Tim Belcher in 1983.
-On August 27, it was reported that the Astros could still sign Aiken, as the other 29 MLB teams agreed to allow the use of a clause in the draft which negated the deadline.
+On August 27, it was reported that the Astros were still eligible to still sign Aiken, as the other 29 MLB teams agreed to allow the use of a clause in the draft which negated the deadline.
 It was also reported that if he were to sign, Aiken would insist on a sign-and-trade deal.

 In February 2015, Aiken enrolled at IMG Academy's postgraduate baseball program, which joined him with Nix, who was also playing at IMG after not having signed with Houston.
 Aiken was removed in the first inning of his first start for IMG, citing elbow discomfort.
-On March 26, Aiken announced that he underwent Tommy John surgery after being told he had torn the ulnar collateral ligament in his left elbow, which was the very ligament Houston was so concerned with that it caused the organization to withdraw their initial offer after drafting him in the 2014 MLB Draft.
+On March 26, Aiken announced that he underwent Tommy John surgery after being told he had torn the ulnar collateral ligament in his left elbow, which was a condition the Astros were growing concerned about all along, and that it caused the organization to withdraw their initial offer after drafting him in the 2014 MLB Draft.

-As a result of not signing Aiken, the Astros were awarded the second overall pick for the 2015 draft which they used to select Alex Bregman.
+As a result of not signing Aiken, the Astros were awarded the second overall pick for the 2015 draft, which they used to select Alex Bregman.